When people marry, they form an unbreakable bond and vow to be there for each other for better or for worse.

 Another way drinking can ruin a marriage is when it upsets financial stability.
 Money woes may come about when a person with a drinking problem can’t hold a job or handle money responsibly.
 Someone with alcohol use disorder may spend a lot on alcohol and other substances, and that adds up over time.

 High-risk financial situations can strain a marriage and bring it to a halt, especially if the financial situation brings about losing the couple’s home or having one or more of their vehicles repossessed.
-Drinking troubles can also put one in some legal situations that may require paying an attorney, which is expensive and further drain a couple’s financial resources.
+Drinking troubles can also put one in some legal situations that may require paying an attorney, which is expensive and further drains a couple’s financial resources.

 Shared Family Responsibilities